Resources for Land Owners, Legal and Real Estate Professionals

 Organizations of Importance to Land Surveyors

-National Society of Professional Surveyors – National professional organization for land surveyors.
+National Society of Professional Surveyors (News) – National professional organization for land surveyors.
 Each state also has a similar society.

 Land Surveyors United – an organization & forum for land surveyors from around the World who come together to help each other with all types of issues.